HomeTrue North Blog

 19. Grand Prix Amusements

-Offering alls kinds of fun things to do in Winnepeg, this amusement park has activities for kids all ages.
+Offering all kinds of fun things to do in Winnipeg, this amusement park has activities for kids all ages.
 Entry is free, but there is a cost for certain activities.
-Go-Karting is the top attraction, along with mini-golf. for all ages.
+Go-Karting is the top attraction, along with mini-golf.
+You'll also find Bumper Boats and batting cages.
 The amusement park is open only during the Spring through Fall.

 20. The Exchange Districts